-The not gate and the switch circuit with f() are written classically, with the variables x and y standing in for the truth values 0 and 1.
+The not gate and the switch circuit with f() are written as pre-quantum, with the variables x and y standing in for the truth values 0 and 1.

 The Hadamard gate is for the quantum computer.
-The truth values and variables are written inside Dirac kets (see Week 6), which serve here purely to enable us to write combinations of them, such as $|0\rangle|1\rangle$ , and not get them mixed up-they do not commute.
+The truth values and variables are written inside Dirac kets (see Week 6), which serve here purely to enable us to write combinations of them, such as |0>|1>, and not get them mixed up-they do not commute.